 Step 2: Up and Running

 Now that the PTX10004 is powered on, let’s do some initial configuration to get the router up and running on the network.
-It’s simple to provision and manage the PTX10004 and other devices on your network.
+It’s simple to provision and manage the PTX10004 on your network.

 The PTX10004 supports zero-touch provisioning (ZTP) which autoinstalls a software image and device-specific configuration file when you connect the PTX10004 and other devices on your network.
 To use ZTP, you’ll need to configure settings on a DHCP server.
 For more information, see Zero Touch Provisioning Using DHCP Options.